Steam Turbine Parts Manufacturing

 Worm Wheels

-Worm sheels are high-ratio helical gears that mesh with a steel screw (worm) to transform high-speed rotational motion into lower-speed, high-torque output.
+Worm wheels are high-ratio helical gears that mesh with a steel screw (worm) to transform high-speed rotational motion into lower-speed, high-torque output.
 After the gear blank is gashed, the teeth are hobbed.
 Steel gears may undergo heat treatment for hardness.
+Worms

 Worms (worm gears) are screw-like gears that change rotational motion by 90 degrees and achieve high gear ratios within compact spaces.
 They’re made of high-grade steel alloys and produced using hobbing, milling, and grinding.